NCAA Division I: Football Bowl Subdivision

 Division I Football Bowl Subdivision (FBS), formerly known as Division I-A, is the top level of college football.
 Schools in Division I FBS compete in post-season bowl games, with the champions of five conferences, along with the highest-ranked champion of the other five conferences, receiving automatic bids to the access bowls.

-FBS schools are limited to a total of 85 football players receiving financial assistance.
-For competitive reasons, a student receiving partial scholarship counts fully against the total of 85.
-Nearly all FBS schools that are not on NCAA probation give 85 full scholarships.
+Before the House settlement, FBS schools were limited to a total of 85 football players receiving financial assistance.
+For competitive reasons, a student receiving partial scholarship counted fully against the total of 85.
+Nearly all FBS schools that are not on NCAA probation gave 85 full scholarships.
+The House settlement replaced the 85-scholarship limit with a 105-player roster limit.

-As of the 2022 college football season, there are 130 full members of Division I FBS, plus one transitional school that is considered an FBS member for scheduling purposes.
-The most recent school to become a full FBS member is Liberty University, which made the transition from FCS in 2017 and 2018.
-The next school to become a full FBS member is James Madison University, which joined the Sun Belt Conference in 2022.
-Because JMU met FBS scheduling requirements (specifically five home games against FBS opposition) in 2022, it was allowed to skip the first year of the normal two-year transitional process, making it eligible for bowl games in 2023.
+As of the current 2025 college football season, there are 134 full members of Division I FBS, plus two transitional schools that are considered FBS members for scheduling purposes.
+The newest full FBS member is Kennesaw State, which completed a transition from FCS prior to the 2025 season.
+The next schools to become full FBS members are Delaware and Missouri State, which joined Conference USA in 2025 and will become full FBS members in 2026.

 Since the 2016 season, all FBS conferences have been allowed to conduct a championship game that does not count against the limit of 12 regular-season contests.
 Under the current rules, most recently changed in advance of the 2022 season, conferences have complete freedom to determine the participants in their championship games.
 From 2016 to 2021, FBS rules allowed such a game to be held either (1) between the winners of each of two divisions, with each team having played a full round-robin schedule within its division, or (2) between the conference's top two teams after a full round-robin conference schedule.
 Before 2016, "exempt" championship games could only be held between the divisional winners of conferences that had at least 12 football teams and split into divisions.
 The prize is normally a specific bowl game bid for which the conference has a tie-in.